rasmushenningsson/DISSEQT.jl/README.md

 # Examples
 The complete analysis of deep sequencing data from the [DISSEQT paper](https://www.biorxiv.org/content/10.1101/327338v1) is available in Synapse [here](https://www.synapse.org/#!Synapse:syn11639899).
 Note how the Provenance system in Synapse makes it possible to trace the steps used to produce every result in Synapse, showing how the analysis was done (which script was called) and listing all input files.
+All example scripts below upload their results to Synapse.
+The scripts themselves are also automatically uploaded to ensure that all analyses can be rerun elsewhere.
 The steps in the DISSET pipeline are outlined below:

 ## Alignment